 After joining InterDigital Europe in London in 2013, I started working on solutions that apply my work on information-centric networking in the context of flexible (service) routing.
-Within the EU-funded H2020 project POINT, we are currently developing solutions for IP/HTTP-level flexible routing.
+Within the EU-funded H2020 project POINT, we developed solutions for IP/HTTP-level flexible routing.
 These solutions provide significant performance benefits for operators deploying this solution in their networks, particularly SDN-enabled ones.
 This work is complemented by efforts within the H2020 project RIFE, where we develop solutions that lower costs of provisioning Internet access, striving for universal Internet access for everybody.
 In the two projects, I have been acting as Technical Manager (POINT) and architecture leader (RIFE), leading a small team at InterDigital towards developing and building the solutions designed within these projects.

 Architectures and Technologies for the Future Internet